 What causes high cholesterol?

-- High intake of foods containing unhealthy fats (saturated fats and trans-fats) – such as fatty meats, full-fat dairy products, butter, coconut oil, palm oil and most deep-fried takeaway foods and commercially baked products (such as pies, biscuits, buns and pastries).
-Foods high in trans-fats include most commercially baked products and deep-fried takeaway foods.
+- High intake of foods containing unhealthy fats (saturated fats and trans fats) – such as fatty meats and deli-style meats, butter, cream, ice cream, coconut oil, palm oil and most deep-fried takeaway foods and commercially baked products (such as pies, biscuits, buns and pastries).

-- Low intake of foods containing fibre – foods that are high in dietary fibre, particularly soluble fibre, can reduce the amount of LDL cholesterol in your blood.
-Include fibre-containing foods in your diet by choosing vegetables, fruits, wholegrains, nuts and seeds every day.
+- Low intake of foods containing fibre – foods that are high in dietary fibre, particularly soluble fibre, can reduce the amount of bad (LDL) cholesterol in your blood.
+Include fibre-containing foods in your diet by choosing vegetables, fruits, wholegrains, legumes, nuts and seeds every day.

 Cholesterol and healthy eating

-- A variety of healthy protein sources (especially fish and seafood), legumes (such as beans and lentils), nuts and seeds.
-Smaller amounts of eggs and lean poultry can also be included in a heart healthy diet.
-If choosing red meat, make sure it is lean and limit to 1-3 times a week.
+- a variety of healthy protein-rich foods (especially fish and seafood), legumes (such as beans and lentils), nuts and seeds.
+Smaller amounts of eggs and lean poultry can also be included in a heart-healthy eating pattern.
+If choosing red meat, make sure it is lean and limit to one to three times a week

-- Healthy fat choices – nuts, seeds, avocados, olives and their oils for cooking
+- healthy fats and oils.
+Choose nuts, seeds, avocados, olives and their oils for cooking

-Also, be mindful on how much you are eating and whether you are filling up on unhealthy foods.
-Portion sizes have increased over time and many of us are eating more than we need which can lead to obesity and increase our risk of cardiovascular disease.
+Also, be mindful of how much you are eating.
+Portion sizes have increased over time and many of us are eating more than we need which can increase our cholesterol and risk of heart disease.

-Ideally, a healthy plate would include servings of – ¼ protein, ¼ carbohydrates and ½ vegetables.
+Ideally, a healthy plate would include servings of ¼ healthy proteins, ¼ wholegrains and ½ colourful vegetables.

 Serving size can vary depending on age, gender and specific nutrition needs.